-The Prime Minister does have another option when it comes to calling a general election.
-Rather than rely on a two thirds majority of the Commons voting for one, he could instead introduce a short new law specifying the date of an early general election, which would require only a simple majority.
+If the Prime Minister wanted to ensure a general election happens before then, he can request that the Commons vote for one.
+While normally a two thirds Commons’ majority is required for an election to be called, it’s unlikely that Johnson could achieve this.
+Instead, he could introduce a short new law specifying the date of an early general election, which would only require a simple majority.
 If polling day was set before 31 October, what would happen next would then depend on the election’s outcome.

 A vote of no confidence

 Another possibility would be to table a vote of no confidence in the government, which Labour leader Jeremy Corbyn has previously said he would do.
 There’s also been a suggestion that Johnson could call a vote of no confidence in his own government to try and get a general election.